 One of the secrets to my ability to banish fear and move into some of these other altered states is my use of amulets and other sacred objects.
 It may reek of new-age sentimentality, but their presence has been very effective.
 These objects hold the space for me even though, during the daylight hours, my default worldview is the scientific materialism with which I was educated.

-But the night demands a different kind of logic, an older cognitive strategy that is not so much superstitious as it is, um, completely appropriate to the task at hand: banishing those fear-eating demons that hover in the doorway.
+But the night demands a different kind of logic, an older cognitive strategy that is not so much superstitious as it is, um, completely appropriate to the task at hand: banishing those shadowy figures that hover in the doorway.

 The Limits of Scientific Reasoning